These cute snowmen mason jar gifts are so easy to make! Add hot cocoa, mints, and marshmallows to make them a lovely gift idea.

 Now add the top portion of the top hat by placing a bead of hot glue around the rim of the mason jar and folding the hat around.
 Make sure the seam is in the back (and you might want to secure up the seam with hot glue if your hat looks wonky).

-To finish your snowmen, place the scarf around jars as shown and secure with dabs of hot glue.
+To finish your snowmen mason jar gifts, place the scarf around jars (as shown) and secure with dabs of hot glue.

 Your little guys are done!
 I can't believe how cute they turned out.